Article Summary

 Is Torrenting Allowed?

-Torrenting is allowed with this VPN on 90% of servers.
+Torrenting is allowed with this VPN on most servers, though some restrictions may apply.

 Torrenting with a VPN might sound like overkill.
 After all, they do provide similar services.